AlAstapchyk/AlAstapchyk/README.md

 ## About me
-  🎓 I am Software Engineering student in Lublin, Poland
+  🎓 Software Engineering student in Lublin, Poland
   </br>
-  🌍 I know languages: English, Polish and Russian is native
+  🌍 Proficient in English and Polish; Native Russian speaker
   </br>
-  🕹️ I have experience in gamedev for a year
+  🕹️ 1 year of experience in game development with Unity
   </br>
-  ⚛️ I'm immersed in frontend development primarily with React for more then year
+  ⚛️ Over a year of focus on frontend development, primarily with React
   </br>
-  🦄 Continue improving as a full stack
+  🦄 Currently enhancing skills in full-stack development
   </br>

 ### My main tech stack: